dresdner353/mpd2chromecast/README.md

 All you need to do is run the set_chromecast.py script and specify the new device or select from its menu.
 Once saved, the playback should switch devices in about 10-20 seconds, giving time for the change to be detected and discovery of the new device to take place.

 ## Disabling
 To stop casting, you can normally either pause playback or clear the playlist.
-You could also disable the casting permanently by disabling the crontab entry.
+You could also disable the casting permanently by deleting/commenting out the crontab entry.

 However there is an easier way to do this by setting the configured chromecast device to 'off'.
 ```